 I do not want to speak on this assuming too much authority.
 I have had a little bit of exposure to the theory, giving me just the right amount of confidence and privilege to criticize and preach from an academic point of view.
 That’s all I can do, however.
 I don’t have an elaborate solution in mind and do not have an implementable agenda for global justice.
 The primary role of these reflections is to provide context for my skepticism of the sector I am part of during my two months at Dara.

-What Dara, and many other similar organizations all around the world do is evaluate the humanitarian programs of UN agencies and other humanitarian agencies, whether national or non-governmental.
+What Dara – and many other similar organizations all around the world – do is evaluate the humanitarian programs of UN agencies and other humanitarian agencies, whether national or non-governmental.
 Through evaluations reports, we strive to promote accountability and impact in those programs.
 A laudable goal, but to what effect?
-Again, I do not have an answer just reflection-level skepticism.
+Again, I do not have an answer, but reflection-level skepticism.
 The evaluation sector is not well known outside the humanitarian sector, so the role of civil society in upholding accountability does not seem relevant.
 Moreover, the evaluations we conduct, albeit with independent experts, are commissioned by the very humanitarian agencies we evaluate.
-No need to expand on that, but, of course, no need for ungrounded assumption either.
-As I’ve expressed in previous posts as well – I think it is worth questioning what sort of impact lengthy formal reports have on the actions of humanitarian agencies and what power for change they carry.
+No need to expand on that, but, of course, no need for ungrounded assumptions either.
+As I’ve expressed in previous posts as well, I think it is worth questioning what sort of impact lengthy formal reports have on the actions of humanitarian agencies and what power for change they carry.
 Large amounts of money flow throughout the evaluation sector and while its existence is necessary, more public awareness about the specifics it might uncover is vital to its usefulness.

 It is important to note here that this skepticism is not a reflection of the work Dara does.
 Rather, it comprises more general thoughts on the entirety of the sector we occupy.
 Without assuming a spokesperson role for Dara, I can say that I believe in the integrity of the work that we do as one organization within the confines of the establishment we belong to.